 Figgy Pudding History

 Beyond Dickens’s rapturous account of Mrs. Cratchit’s confectionery success, the figgy (also known as the plum or Christmas) pudding has a long history.
 A product of culinary evolution, this special concoction was once composed of meat, root vegetable and dried fruit, stuffed into a sheep stomach and boiled for hours, if not days.
 In other words, a pottage.
 Less a proper “dessert”, it was a meal of subsistence, consumed in the cold and dark days of an English winter.
-As time went on and trade increased with other European countries and beyond, the pudding departed from its more savory roots and became something more recognizable as dessert.
+Not bad if you are a starving waif in the middle ages, but not quite the figgy pudding recipe that evokes Tiny Tim and a reborn Scrouge.
+As time went on and trade increased with other European countries and beyond, the figgy pudding recipe departed from its more savory roots and became something more recognizable as dessert.
 Dense, moist and fruity became the pudding, oft doused with rum or brandy and lit afire for a spectacular presentation.

 Oh, those wily Victorians and their scorched finger tips!